Common Partner Visa Mistakes: 10 Common Errors to Avoid

-Use this comprehensive checklist to protect your application, gain insights into the process, and move forward with confidence.
+Use this checklist to protect your application, understand what decision-makers are really looking for, and move forward with confidence.

 1) Weak or one-dimensional relationship evidence

-Photos alone won’t cut it.
-Your evidence must cover the four legal pillars: financial, household, social recognition, and mutual commitment.
+Photos alone will not carry a partner visa application.
+Your evidence needs to address the four legal pillars: financial, household, social recognition, and mutual commitment.

-Do this: joint lease/bills/bank statements, joint purchases, shared travel, wills/beneficiaries, messages showing day-to-day life, and two strong Form 888 statutory declarations.
+Do this: include joint lease documents, bills, bank statements, joint purchases, shared travel, wills or beneficiary evidence, messages showing day-to-day life, and two strong Form 888 statutory declarations.

 2) Applying too early as a de facto couple

-Most de facto applicants must show 12 months living together at lodgement (unless exempt).
+Most de facto applicants must show 12 months living together at the time of lodgement unless an exemption applies.

 3) Sponsor ineligibility overlooked

-Do this: run a sponsor check early—police clearances, prior sponsorship history, and any visa compliance issues.
+Do this: run a sponsor eligibility check early, including police history, previous sponsorship history, and any visa compliance issues.

 4) Health and character surprises

-Health or police issues can derail otherwise strong cases.
+Health or police issues can derail otherwise strong cases if they are not identified and addressed early.

-Do this: if there’s a risk, get advice on health waivers, non-disclosable offences, and character submissions before you book medicals.
+Do this: if there is a possible issue, get advice on health waivers, disclosure obligations, and character submissions before booking medicals or lodging.

 5) Inconsistent answers across forms

-Inconsistencies between ImmiAccount, Form 80, police checks, and your declarations are a red flag.
+Inconsistencies between ImmiAccount, Form 80, police checks, relationship statements, and supporting documents are a major red flag.

 6) Lodging the wrong stream or timing the lodgement badly

-Onshore vs offshore matters, as do bridging visa conditions and travel plans.
+Onshore versus offshore strategy matters, and so do bridging visa conditions, visa expiry dates, and travel plans.

-Do this: map your application timeline (visa expiry, bridging visa needs, travel).
-If unsure—get advice before lodging.
+Do this: map the application timeline carefully, including current visa expiry, bridging visa implications, and any intended travel.
+If there is uncertainty, get advice before lodging.

 7) Not replying properly to s56 Requests for Information

-A weak or late RFI response can mean refusal.
+A weak or late response to a Request for Information can result in refusal.

-Do this: answer questions directly, attach targeted evidence, and include a short cover note explaining how your evidence meets the legal criteria.
+Do this: answer the Department’s questions directly, attach targeted evidence, and include a short cover note explaining how the documents address the relevant issue.

 8) Poor document quality and naming